dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ### 6.2.1 Controlling the generator through the iterator object

-Making a call to a generator doesn’t mean that the body of the generator function will be executed.
+Making a call to a generator doesn't mean that the body of the generator function will be executed.
 Instead, an iterator object is created, an object through which we can communicate with the generator.
 For example, we can use the iterator to request additional values.
-Let’s adjust our previous example to explore how the iterator object works.
+Let's adjust our previous example to explore how the iterator object works.

 ```js
   const WeaponGenerator = function* () {